jbcodeforce/shift_left_utils/docs/test_harness.md

 1. Deploy the validation SQL for each test case.
 1. Build test report

-* Run the complete suite of tests:
+To run the complete suite of tests:
   ```sh
   shift_left table  run-test-suite <table_name>
   ```

-* Clean the tests artifacts created on Confluent Cloud with the command:
+Clean the tests artifacts created on Confluent Cloud with the command:
   ```sf
   shift_left table delete-tests <table_name>
   ```

+## Running with more data

+The second test cases created by the `shift_left table init-unit-tests ` command use a csv file to demonstrate how the tool can manage more data.
+It is possible to extract data from an existing topics, as json or csv content and then persist it as csv file.
+The tool, as of now, is transforming the rows in the csb file as insert value SQL.

+In the future it could direcly write to a Kafka topics that are the input tables for the dml under test.

+Data engineers may use the csv format to create a lot of records.
+Now the challenge will be to define the validation SQL script, but this is another story.